zh250/RevokeSuspiciousCerts/Linux/README.md

 - Wine

 #### Exceptions
-- Firefox/Iceweasel `~/.mozilla/firefox/*.default/`
+- Firefox/Iceweasel `~/.mozilla/firefox*/*.default/`
 - Thunderbird/Icedove `~/.thunderbird/*.default`

 ### Notes
-- Deselecting a CA by `dpkg-reconfigure ca-certificates` does NOT affect any NSS-based applications.
+- Deselecting a CA by `sudo dpkg-reconfigure ca-certificates` does NOT affect any NSS-based applications.
 - There is a global database at `/etc/pki/nssdb`.
-On Debian/Ubuntu, this global database is installed by `libnss3-nssdb`.
+On Debian/Ubuntu/Linux Mint, this global database is installed by `libnss3-nssdb`.
 And it actually links to `/var/lib/nssdb/`, which is an empty database.
 And since most NSS based applications only read it, so it's safe to assume that it is empty.
 On Arch it is not created by default, too.
 On Fedora `/etc/pki/nssdb` exists but is